Dining Room Makeover – Homework/School Work Station

 The gist of the message is to stop procrastinating.
 Do your least favorite task first thing in the morning and put the worst behind you.
 This leaves the rest of your day with tasks you don’t mind as much or with the tasks you actually enjoy doing.
 So, go ahead and eat your frog every morning.

 This space has been perfect for my sons to use for focused homework time.
 I don’t know why I didn’t change the dining room (which rarely gets used) into a more usable space sooner.
+But, now that we have signed them both up for the online virtual academy, I’ll be creating a second space for my other son.
+Having a high schooler and a middle schooler means they each need to be able to focus on their work.

 If you liked the dining room makeover, you might like to see it decorated for the holidays: